x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 ### Optional.
 Embed an IDE to code here.
 Want to code on the webpage?
 Steps:
-- Go to https://replit.com/ and create an account.
+- Go to [https://replit.com](https://replit.com)and create an account.
 - Once you signed in click on the + icon on the top-right, then import from GitHub.
 - Once you do that, you can work on Replit to code rather than Gitpod.
 - You can also copy the web address and paste it here.